swade1987/public-speaking/README.md

 ## Speaker Bio

 >Steve Wade was one of the founding engineers at KSOC, a Kubernetes security startup.
->Before this, Steve held Platform leadership roles at UnderWrite Me and Mettle.
+Before this, Steve held platform leadership roles at UnderWrite Me and Mettle.
 >During these roles, he leveraged the concept of GitOps to provide self-service platforms to developers.
->He has also provided Kubernetes consultancy and training worldwide as a Consultant at Apprenda.
->Steve has held leadership roles in many verticals, including real estate, gaming, and the UK parliament.
+>He also provided cloud-native consultancy and training worldwide as a consultant at Apprenda.
+Wade has held leadership roles in various verticals, including real estate, gaming, and the UK parliament.
+>

->Steve has a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
->He can be found as @swade1987 on Twitter and GitHub.
+>Steve holds a BSc in Computer Science and is passionate about cloud-native software development and distributed computing.
+He can be found as @swade1987 on Twitter and GitHub.

 - **[&rarr; Profile Pictures](assets/profile-pictures.md)**
 - **[&rarr; Social Links](#social)**